-Amit Poznansky (1974) is an accomplished composer of film and television scores, music for the theater,poet - songs, concert, chamber, choral and Jazz music.
-He is a versatile and experienced arranger / orchestrator in a variety of music genres, and has been working in both live and digital settings.
+Amit Poznansky (b.
+1974) is an award winning composer whose varied work encompasses film and television scores, music for the theater, poet - songs, concert, chamber, choral and Jazz music.
+He is also a versatile and experienced arranger / orchestrator in a variety of music genres, and has been working in both live and digital settings.

-Cinema: Amit composed the score for Joseph Cedar's academy award nominee for best foreign film "Footnote" (2011), also winner of the Best Screenplay Award at the 2011 Cannes Film Festival.
+Amit composed the score for Joseph Cedar's academy award nominee for best foreign film "Footnote", also winner of the Best Screenplay Award at the 2011 Cannes Film Festival.
 The music was performed by the Jerusalem Symphony Orchestra, conducted by Maestro Doron Salomon.
-In October 2013 Poznansky was honored as the winner for Best Original Score (Feature Film), for "Footnote", at the International Samobor Film Music Festival.
+In October 2013 Poznansky was honored as the winner for Best Original Score for the film, at the International Samobor Film Music Festival.
 Among the jury were: John P. Corigliano, Richard King, Randy Thom, Mark Dornford-May.
 In 2017, at the opening of its 82nd season, the Israel Philharmonic Orchestra conducted by Maestro Zubin Mehta played an orchestral suite adapted from the music of "Footnote".
 In addition, the work was performed on IPO's US and Canada tour, including at Carnegie Hall (New York) and Disney Hall (Los Angeles).

-In 2011, Poznansky composed the score for Assi Dayan's feature film "Dr. Pumerantz".
+In 2011, Poznansky composed the score for Assi Dayan's feature film "Dr. Pomerantz".

 Animation, documentaries & stage:

 In 2013, Amit scored the animated short film "A Soldier's Wings", directed by CREW972 founder Alex Orrelle ("The Incredibles"), and he also composed and arranged the music for W. Shakespeare's play "Macbeth", directed by Omri Nitzan, at the Cameri Theater of Tel Aviv.